Menu

 Intent of our English curriculum

-We believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
-We use the materials provided by Herts for Learning to support us with our planning which ensures our English curriculum provides many purposeful opportunities for reading, writing and discussion.
+We believe that a quality English curriculum should develop children’s love of reading, writing and oracy.
+We use materials provided by Herts for Learning and Voice 21 to support us with our planning which ensures our English curriculum provides many purposeful opportunities for reading, writing and discussion.
 Our curriculum, supported by the materials from Herts for Learning, align with the National Curriculum for English 2014.

 We aim to provide children with a literacy-rich environment, high quality texts and inspiring learning opportunities such as WOW days, which will help them to: